Algebraic-Programming/ALP/README.md

 installation directories read-only so that configurations remain static.

-There exists one main configuration file that affects all ALP backends, while other configuration files only affect a specfic backend or only affect specific classes of backends.
+There exists one main configuration file that affects all ALP backends, while other configuration files only affect a specific backend or only affect specific classes of backends.
 The main configuration file is found in `<root>/include/graphblas/base/config.hpp`, which allows one to set the